 \section{Abstract}

 Self-play, where the algorithm learns by playing against itself without requiring any direct supervision, has become the new weapon in modern Reinforcement Learning (RL) for achieving superhuman performance in practice.
-However, the majority of exisiting theory in reinforcement learning only applies to the setting where the agent plays against a fixed environment.
-It remains largely open whether self-play algorithms can be provably effective, especially when it is necessary to manage the exploration/exploitation tradeoff.
+However, the majority of exisiting theory in reinforcement learning only applies to the setting where the agent plays against a fixed environment; it remains largely open whether self-play algorithms can be provably effective, especially when it is necessary to manage the exploration/exploitation tradeoff.
 We study self-play in competitive reinforcement learning under the setting of Markov games, a generalization of Markov decision processes to the two-player case.
-We introduce a self-play algorithm---Value Iteration with Upper/Lower Confidence Bound (VI-ULCB), and show that it achieves regret $\tlO(\sqrt{T})$ after playing $T$ steps of the game.
-The regret is measured by the agent's performance against a \emph{fully adversarial} opponent who can exploit the agent's strategy at \emph{any} step.
+We introduce a self-play algorithm---Value Iteration with Upper/Lower Confidence Bound (VI-ULCB)---and show that it achieves regret $\tlO(\sqrt{T})$ after playing $T$ steps of the game, where the regret is measured by the agent's performance against a \emph{fully adversarial} opponent who can exploit the agent's strategy at \emph{any} step.
 We also introduce an explore-then-exploit style algorithm, which achieves a slightly worse regret of $\tlO(T^{2/3})$, but is guaranteed to run in polynomial time even in the worst case.
 To the best of our knowledge, our work presents the first line of provably sample-efficient self-play algorithms for competitive reinforcement learning.